vialab/JPHandwritingModel/README.md

 # Hiragana recognition model server
 ML model code taken from [this repo](https://github.com/Nippon2019/Handwritten-Japanese-Recognition), licensed under the MIT license.

-The Docker image is ~22GB of storage.
-There are probably ways to trim it down, but I'm not a sysadmin.
+~~The Docker image is ~22GB of storage.
+There are probably ways to trim it down, but I'm not a sysadmin.~~ As of latest commit I don't think this is true anymore but I'm too busy with the prototype to check :P

 # Deployment